-In light of recent concerns regarding the quality of crowdsourcing-based data, we applied a newly developed rigid data quality assurance protocol, (39).
-To avoid bogus responses, we limited the participation to US residents and excluded users with suspicious Internet Protocol (IP) addresses (40).
+In light of recent concerns regarding the quality of crowdsourcing-based data, we applied a newly developed rigid data quality assurance protocol (Ophir, Sisso, et al., 2019).
+To avoid bogus responses, we limited the participation to US residents and excluded users with suspicious Internet Protocol (IP) addresses (Prims et al., 2018).
 To ensure the quality of the unsupervised responses, we implemented a designated inattentiveness scale that comprised eight hidden attention checks.
-These checks included four types of data-quality measurements (i.e., 'infrequency items', 'time measurements', 'person-total correlation', and 'long string analysis'), which were embedded in the various self-report scales of the study (39).
+These checks included four types of data-quality measurements (i.e., “infrequency items,” “time measurements,” “person-total correlation,” and “long string analysis”), which were embedded in the various self-report scales of the study (Ophir, Sisso, et al., 2019).

 A total of 2,685 adult MTurk users (36% female, average age = 34.80 yrs) completed the full survey, of which 236 users had suspicious or non-US IP addresses.
 From the remaining users, 1,985 users were marked as valid users who passed the eight attention checks successfully.
 A total of 335 users did not publish any textual status updates (posts) on their Facebook account and therefore could not be included in the current study that focused on predictions from textual contents.
 The final sample of attentive participants who published at least one Facebook post was therefore 1,650.

 Descriptive statistics and zero order correlations of the psycho-diagnostic measures are presented in Table 1.
-Based on previous works and on the psychological compositions of MTurk samples, we note that the prevalence of mental health issues and especially of major depression is significantly higher in MTurk, compared with the general population (39; 41; 42).
+Based on previous works and on the psychological compositions of MTurk samples, we note that the prevalence of mental health issues and especially of major depression is significantly higher in MTurk, compared with the general population (Arditte et al., 2016; McCredie & Morey, 2018; Ophir, Sisso, et al., 2019).
 Correspondingly, in the current sample, we evidenced high rates of suicide risk.
 A total of 568 users (34.4%) met the criterion of a general risk of suicide, of which 204 (12.4%) met the criterion of high risk of suicide.
 Similar percentages (36.03% and 13.17%, for general and high risk, respectively) were observed among the sub-set of Active Facebook Users (N = 1,002).
-The difference in suicide risk rates between active and non-active Facebook users was not significant, t(1648) = 1.705, p > 0.05 and t(1648) = 1.243, p > 0.05, for general and high risk, respectively.
+The difference in suicide risk rates between active and non-active Facebook users was not significant, t(1648) = 1.705, p > .05 and t(1648) = 1.243, p >.05, for general and high risk, respectively.

 ANN-based Models

 Two ANN-based models were constructed (Figures 1 and 2).
 The architectures of both models consisted of identical input and output layers.
-The input fed into the models consisted of representations of Facebook texts, which are 1024-dimensional vectors extracted by the ELMo contextualized word embeddings model (16) (see next).
+The input fed into the models consisted of representations of Facebook texts, which are 1024-dimensional vectors extracted by the ELMo contextualized word embeddings model (Peters et al., 2018; see next).
 The output consisted of a single binary (yes/no) variable of suicide risk.
 Following the modular structure of the suicide scale, we considered two variants of each model, where the variants differ in their output variable (i.e., a general risk of suicide and a high risk of suicide).

 The two variants of the Single Task Model (STM) aimed to predict suicide risk directly from Facebook activities (Facebook content → suicide), without the inclusion of other risk factors.
 The two variants of the Multi-Task Model (MTM) aimed to predict a hierarchical combination of multiple factors.
-Based on the literature on suicide and depression presented above, we constructed a hierarchical "pyramid" of risk factors starting from suicide risk at the top and expanding to relevant psychiatric disorders, psychosocial risk factors and personality traits at the bottom (Figure 3).
+Based on the literature on suicide and depression presented above, we constructed a hierarchical “pyramid” of risk factors starting from suicide risk at the top and expanding to relevant psychiatric disorders, psychosocial risk factors and personality traits at the bottom (Figure 3).